 NEW STRATEGIES DIVISIONAL PRIORITY LOCAL MEASURES TARGET ÉGSS Teachers will join other division teachers to prepare K to 6 curriculum support documents, ensuring First Nations, Métis, and Inuit outcomes are clearly addressed.
 Prior to new curriculum implementation, CTR will engage teachers, including ÉGSS teachers, in summer professional development where they create curriculum support documents for each of the elementary curriculums.
 First Nations, Métis, and Inuit content and perspectives will be infused in each curriculum support document in collaboration with Elders, Knowledge Keepers and/or Indigenous Educators.
-New Curriculum % of curriculum support documents that include First Nations, Métis, and Inuit content and resources 100% Purchase First Nations, Métis, and Inuit resources for all new curriculums. ÉGSS will continue to ensure that elementary classrooms have resources for all elementary curriculums that advance and support student knowledge of First Nations, Métis, and Inuit perspectives, culture, and history.
-New Curriculum % of Kindergarten to Grade 6 curriculums provided with at least one First Nations, Métis, and Inuit resource 60% Many and One Committee The Many and One Committee consists of personnel from the Catholic Education Centre and the schools. ÉGSS Teachers will incorporate initiatives that combat racism and discrimination, while also fostering inclusion.
+New Curriculum % of curriculum support documents that include First Nations, Métis, and Inuit content and resources 100% Many and One Committee The Many and One Committee consists of personnel from the Catholic Education Centre and the schools. ÉGSS Teachers will incorporate initiatives that combat racism and discrimination, while also fostering inclusion. ÉGSS will have a guest workshop with McMan that will teach students about anti-bullying through multiple lessons throughout the year.
 Healthy Schools % of Many and One initiatives that are executed at ÉGSS 70% Success for First Nations, Métis, and Inuit Administrative Procedure ÉGSS uses innovative approaches to support success and close the achievement gap between First Nations, Métis, and Inuit students and all Alberta students.
+We will continue to invite our Elder Saa'Kokoto in to enrich and teach our students about Indigenous Ways of Knowing and the land.
 Academic Excellence Through Collaborative Praxis % of First Nations, Métis, and Inuit students being served as per Administrative Procedure STU #23 100%